Last revised on April 26,2023.

 We went for a walk to the east side of Laya; there is a nice vantage point overlooking the village from near the Park Office.
 Along the way, we got the following shots –

 A Visit To The Laya Gompa

 The outside gate to the gompa was open, so we wandered in.
 No one was around, and most of the buildings seemed to be abandoned.

 When we got to the Park Office, some of us turned back while the others continued on to a plateau just above the village accessed by a trail behind the Office.
-What they saw was locals – mostly women – doing some work in preparation for the Fourth Annual Royal Highlander Festival later in October.
+What they saw were locals – mostly women – doing some work in preparation for the Fourth Annual Royal Highlander Festival later in October.

 My somewhat skeptical take on it is the Bhutan Tourist Council trying to create a two -day tourist attraction out of something that does not really exist anymore.
-However, here is a more effusive take on the event – Livin’ It Up In Laya At the 2017 Royal Highlander Festival.
+However, here is a more effusive account of the event – Livin’ It Up In Laya At the 2017 Royal Highlander Festival.
 The writer also describes her trek up to Laya from Gasa.

 In mid-afternoon, I went to a small shop with one of the guides to buy some “Made In India” packages of spiced peanuts.
 Purpose: To add to the bland twice-daily servings of rice and make it more enticing!
 I bought sixteen packages; I hoped that would be enough for the rest of the trek!
 There would be no more shops until Chozo, six days away.

 Back At Our Laya Camp Spot:

 Their job was done.
 Our horse handlers, who had been with us since Jomolhari Base Camp seven days before, were going to be turning back the next day.
 We said our goodbyes at a brief tip-giving and thank-you ceremony during a rain-free part of the afternoon was our goodbye.
 Already arranged were the services of a Laya team of horses that would take us the next six days to Chozo, deep in Lunana country to the east.